Fayerieeeee/FayeriesManualArchipelagoCollection/Rayman Redemption/README.md

 The apworld expects the player to have a save file with all the levels pre-unlocked.
 This can be done by entering the `19941995` cheat.

-World progression is locked by world access items.
+World progression is locked by world access items and medallions.
 Each level's logic is based on what items are needed for said cages/tokens/giftboxes and proceeding throughout the later sections of a level, so if you can't get past a pit because you need pink rings then the rest of the level's logic will require the pink rings.

 ## 📝 Common Progression Items
 - World Accesses (7)